Android Nougat: User experience

 Nougat redesigns the notification shade, which now features a smaller row of icons for settings, replacing notification cards with a new "sheet" design, and allowing inline replies for notifications.
 Multiple notifications from a single app can also be "bundled", and there is greater per-app control over notifications.

 A split-screen display mode was introduced for phones, in which two apps can be snapped to occupy halves of the screen.
 An experimental multi-window mode is also available as a hidden feature, where multiple apps can appear simultaneously on the screen in overlapping windows.
+Picture-in-picture support was added for Android TV.

 The "Doze" power saving mechanism introduced in Android Marshmallow was expanded to include a state activated when the device is running and the screen has been off for a period of time but is not stationary.
 In this state, network activity is restricted, and apps are granted "maintenance windows" in which they can access the network and perform background tasks.
 As in Marshmallow, the full Doze state is activated if the device is stationary with its screen off for a period of time.
 A new "Data Saver" mode restricts background mobile data usage, and can trigger internal functions in apps that are designed to reduce bandwidth usage, such as capping the quality of streaming media.